 Even with credit that’s less than perfect and FICO scores in the lower tiers, you still have options when it’s time to finance your RV purchase.

 - Lack of in-person customer service

-While they may offer RV loans nationwide, they also lack in-person support.
+While online lenders may offer RV loans nationwide, they also lack in-person support.
 If you decide to use an online lender for a bad-credit RV loan, you may be restricted to relatively low amounts and terms.

 My Financing USA

 Some online lenders, such as My Financing USA, have divisions that specialize in bad-credit RV loans.
-My Financing USA approves applications with credit scores as low as 550 with terms up to 12 years.
+My Financing USA approves applications with credit scores as low as 550 with terms up to 15 years.
 Past bankruptcies are OK.
-Loan amounts range from $10,000 to $75,000.
-This lender requires a 10% down payment, but you can include your trade-in.
+Loan amounts range from $10,000 to $50,000.
+This lender prefers a 10% down payment, but your trade-in could help with that.
 There is also a $495 document fee at the time of closing.
-APRs with this lender could go as high as 24.99%* based on your state of residence, the RV you want to finance, your credit and other factors.
+APRs with this lender depend on your state of residence, the RV you want to finance, your credit and other factors.